Pretro/gymstore/README.md

 The goal of this project is to create an ecommerce site that allows users to make purchases.
 The main task is that they can make purchases of different products, pay with a card paying system.

-This ecommerce site has a profile section area which allows users/customers to become members and save information about their purchases.
-They create a membership-profile by email verification.
+This ecommerce site has a profile section area which allows users/customers to become members.
+The customer becomes a member by filling a sign up form and then get an email verification.

-The customer can search products to buy by category and sort by price and rating.
-The customer can also search for products in the search engine.
+The customer can search products to buy by category and sort by price and rating in the search box.
 There is also an administrator area which is in charge of the distribution of the products.
 This means, add, edit and delete products in the system.

 The administrator can select products in different categories, add or remove categories as necessary.
 In the making of this project CRUD functionality was programmed in python.
 In future updates, the goal is to make the online store work in a real environment, with more features.

 The goal is to make the online store available in other languages.
-This makes it possible to expand the reach to more customers from different locations.
-This is the fourth MS4 project from Code Institute.
+This makes it possible to expand the reach to more customers from different locations.This is the fourth MS4 project from Code Institute.

 # User Experience __(UX)__